marshreddy/docs/tapi/default.md

 #### BoundingBox

 In order to provide a geographic bounding box through the query string, a comma-separated SW (south west) latitude, SW longitude, NE (north east) latitude and NE longitude must be provided in that order.
-These coordiantes represent the south west and north east corners of the bounding box.
+These coordinates represent the south west and north east corners of the bounding box.

 ##### Sample request